 Being Goals are those that are internally focused.
 Think ‘Who do you want to become’?
 These can be tougher, but perhaps are more significant.
 They are also the goals we tend to focus on as we mature.
 They can be as tactical as course corrective on a behavior or as profound as fundamentally shifting how we engage with our spiritual life.

-While it may seem esoteric to include Being Goals in a Financial Plan, it is crucial to recognize them when they do impact those habits and behaviors we have that allow us or limit us from implementing the changes needed to execute on a Financial Plan.
+While Being goals aren’t included in a Financial Plan, it is important to recognize when they impact those habits and behaviors we have that allow us or limit us from implementing the changes needed to execute on a Financial Plan.